uga-rosa/ccc.nvim/README.md

 **C**reate **C**olor **C**ode in neovim.

+Super powerful color picker plugin.

 - Features
-    - RGB and HSL sliders for color adjustment.
+    - You can use RGB, HSL, and other color system sliders for color adjustment.
     - Dynamic highlighting of sliders.
     - Record and restore previously used colors.
-    - 3 output formats (HEX, RGB, HSL).
+    - Selectable output formats.

 # Setup